ganhammar/presentations/presentations/clear-skies-ahead/slides.md

   * Scalable management group hierarchy as a foundation

 <!--
-* Requesting a new subscripton, at the time, required a lot.
+* Requesting a new subscription, at the time, required a lot.
 * Sandbox, architecture diagram.
 * Once approved, creation manual, several elevated accounts.
 * Lead to teams not requesting new subscriptions for new workloads.